Pedro-99/backend-super-market-analysis/README.md

 these are the available endpoints :

-method : POST \n
+method : POST
-description : import CSV file and insert it to database \n https://super-market-analysis-node-app.herokuapp.com/superMarket/insertFile
+description : import CSV file and insert it to database https://super-market-analysis-node-app.herokuapp.com/superMarket/insertFile

 method : GET